Ryan Sampson: Early life

-Sampson was born in Rotherham, South Yorkshire.
-He went to Anston Brook primary school and then on to Wales High School in Kiveton Park, where he appeared in school productions such as The Little Shop of Horrors.
+Sampson appeared in school productions such as The Little Shop of Horrors, in which he appeared with fellow student Self Esteem.

 Career

 Sampson began his career at Sheffield's Crucible Theatre.
 Prior to After You've Gone, he appeared in Wire in the Blood, in 2003, In Denial of Murder, Heartbeat and Holby City in 2006.
 He appeared in the BBC Three pilot The Things I Haven't Told You and had a role in two episodes of the 2008 series of Doctor Who, playing the young American genius Luke Rattigan in "The Sontaran Stratagem" and "The Poison Sky".
 In 2008 he worked at the National Theatre.
 In 2011 he played a small part in Channel 4 comedy series Fresh Meat.
 In 2015 he played various characters in the ITV2 sketch show Glitchy.
 In 2015 he also appeared as Charles 'Boz' Dickens in ITV Encore's The Frankenstein Chronicles.
 Sampson currently portrays Tommo in Sky One's 2019 British sitcom Brassic.
 Sampson's acting influence is Tom Hanks.